 Ingredients in Baked Ravioli Lasagna

 Cheese ravioli.
-To make our Baked Ravioli Lasagna even easier, we use FROZEN ravioli, yep frozen – no thawing, no cooking – just layer it up with the other ingredients and let the oven do the work.
 I like to use cheese, but meat, veggie, or your favorite kind of ravioli will work great.

 Italian sausage.
-I typically use a mild Italian sausage, but you can use spicy or even turkey or chicken.
+I typically use a mild Italian sausage, but you can use spicy Italian sauce, turkey or or chicken sausage.
 Totally up to you.

-I am a big proponent of homemade marinara sauce.
-I think I’ve bought jarred sauce maybe three times in my entire life, and it’s because whipping up a red sauce is easy, inexpensive, and fast, not to mention better than anything you can find at the store.
-So obviously, I find it to be completely worth it to take an extra 20 minutes or so to put something together that’s homemade.
+I am a big proponent of homemade marinara sauce, even in something as simple as a our Baked Ravioli Lasagna.
+I think I’ve bought jarred sauce maybe three times in my entire life, and it’s because whipping up a red sauce is easy, inexpensive, and fast.
+Not to mention it’s better than anything you can find at the store.
+So obviously I find it to be completely worth it to take an extra 20 minutes or so to put something together that’s homemade.

 The reason I always use at least a little bit of tomato paste in every single sauce I make, including today’s recipe, is because it adds a thickness and deep tomato flavor you can’t get with canned tomatoes alone.
 Because it’s already so concentrated, you don’t have to let the sauce cook for hours and hours to achieve that cooked-all-day flavor, which I love.